aplteam/Tester2/README.md

 1. Much more readable than an integer.
 2. You can easily search for, say, `_InActive`.

+Notes:

-Note that there is a method `ListSymbolicNames` available that lists all symbolic names.
+* There is a method `ListSymbolicNames` available that lists all symbolic names.
+* By putting a comment on the line where a constant is assigned you can make sure that this comment is, together with the name of the constant, put into the GUI's "Result" comment.

+  For example, assuming that `Tester2` was instanciated with `T←⎕NEW Tester2`, then this:

+  `R←T._Inactive ⍝ Waiting for fix for bug 1291`

+   would pop up as "Inactive: Waiting for fix for bug 1291" in the "Result" column for the associated test function.

 ### Helpers